Begonia maculata care goes by the botanical name Begonia maculata var. wightii. It is a fibrous-rooted upright Angel-Winged cane Begonia.

 When and How Often to Fertilize

-It is advisable to fertilize every two weeks in Spring and Summer using a balanced liquid fertilizer to encourage the growth of healthy leaves and more prominent blooms.
+Fertilize every two weeks in Spring and Summer using a balanced fertilizer.

 For best results, use half the required dosage of water-soluble fertilizer according to package instructions.